zsotroav/ChipperShare/protocol_history.md

 ### Data exchange

-The alpha version of the protocol only sent the file's binary data encrypted without any extra data
+The alpha version of the protocol only sent the file's binary data encrypted without any extra data.

 ## Beta